pierrepeterlongo/kmtricks_benchmarks/README.md

 # Benchmarks kmtricks

 This directory synthetises the analyses and results obtained by kmtricks, as described in the paper "*kmtricks: Efficient  construction of Bloom filters and kmer matrices for large sequencing data collections*"

 ## Environment

 ```bash
 conda env create -p km_reproduce --file environment.yml
 ```
+COBS is not available on Conda, installation from the [repository](https://github.com/bingmann/cobs).

-## RNA-seq experiements
+## RNA-seq experiments

 - see [rna-seq](https://github.com/pierrepeterlongo/kmtricks_benchmarks/tree/master/rna-seq) directory